masak/alma/spec/05-functions.md

 * Assert that the number of positional arguments does not exceed the number of (required and optional) positional parameters, or that there's a positional rest parameter declared in the parameter list.
 If not, signal an exception.
+    * If the positional rest parameter has a type, assert that the type is `Array<T>` for some `T`.
 * Assert that, for each required named parameter, there is a named argument of that name.
 If not, signal an exception.
 * Assert that all named arguments that were passed have a corresponding named parameter, or that a named rest parameter is declared in the parameter list.
   If not, signal an exception.
+    * If the named rest parameter has a type, assert that the type is `Dict<string, V>` for some `V`.

 At this point, we know that parameter binding won't fail because not enough arguments were passed for the required parameters, or too many arguments were passed that rest parameters weren't present to absorb.

 * For each required positional parameter, bind it to the corresponding positional argument (of which we just checked there are enough).
+If the parameter has a type, check the argument against the type.
 * For each optional positional parameter, bind it left-to-right to the corresponding positional argument, the value of the parameter default expression if present, or `none` if not.
+If the parameter has a type, check the bound value against the type.
 * If there is a positional rest parameter, make an array of the remaining positional arguments, and bind the positional rest parameter to this array.
+  If the positional rest parameter has a type `Array<T>`, check each remaining positional argument against `T`.
 * For each required named parameter, bind it to the corresponding named argument (which we just asserted exists).
+If the parameter has a type, check the argument against the type.
 * For each optional named parameter, bind it left-to-right (in the parameter list) to the corresponding named argument, the value of the parameter default expression if present, or `none` if not.
+If the parameter has a type, check the bound value against the type.
 * If there is a named rest parameter, make a dictionary of the remaining named arguments (name and argument), and bind the named rest parameter to this dictionary.
+If the named rest parameter has a type `Dict<string, V>`, check each remaining named argument against `V`.

 The resulting environment is the one that will be used when running the function body.

-## 5.8 Function body
+## 5.9 Function body

 The function body runs normally, except that the environment it runs in is extended with the parameters bound to either arguments or parameter defaults.